ginolhac/chip-seq/install.md

 can be connected to the galaxy server to display bams / bigwig etc.

 ## gaia container

+**FIXME**: ensure that all student accounts can connect to all nodes with no restriction

 book 2 nodes for the session